Aricwithana/LCARS-SDK/README.md

 https://www.facebook.com/LCARSSDK <br>
 https://twitter.com/LCARSSDK <br>

-To learn how to use the LCARS SDK Code core read through the attached wiki.
+To learn how to use the LCARS SDK read through the attached wiki.
 Wiki is currently being updated.